 Unfortunately, this puts you in the role of victim and isn’t much more empowering or fun than having Santa and the Hanukkah Fairy drag you around by the ponytail.

-You only get one Holiday Season 2019.
-You can’t turn back the clock later so take a few minutes NOW to make some conscious choices.
+You only get one Holiday Season this year.
+You can’t turn back the clock later, so take a few minutes NOW to make some conscious choices.
 It may just be the most enjoyable and satisfying 2 weeks you’ve had yet!

 1) Set an intention for what you want this season to look like.